intel-analytics/ipex-llm/docker/llm/README.md

 #### Getting started with tutorials

-You could start a jupyter-lab serving to explore bigdl-llm-tutorial which can help you build a more sophisticated Chatbo.
+You could start a jupyter-lab serving to explore ipex-llm-tutorial which can help you build a more sophisticated Chatbo.

 To start serving,  run the script under '/llm':
 ```bash